crossplane/crossplane/design/one-pager-k8s-native-providers.md

 providers differ in that the external resource is actually a Kubernetes object itself.
-This concept is also not new in Crossplane, as [complex workloads] operate in this manner. `KubernetesApplication` instances are first scheduled to a Kubernetes cluster by the scheduler controller, which causes them to pass the predicates of the application controller.
+This concept is also not new in Crossplane, as [complex workloads] operate in this manner. `KubernetesApplication` instances are first scheduled to a Kubernetes cluster by the [scheduler controller], which causes them to pass the predicates of the application controller.
 It uses the template(s) in the `KubernetesApplication` instance to create one or more `KubernetesApplicationResource` objects, which are then picked up by the managed resource controller.
 It is responsible for actually creating the